erinata/fold-navigate/README.md

 - Somehow there a a glitch when the block ends at the end of the document.

 - The package use both the fold and indentation to identify the fold range.
-For languages which doesn't indent according to the block (like markdown), this packakge won't work even after adding fold markers.
+For languages which doesn't indent according to the block (like markdown), this packakge won't work even when fold markers is added by other packages.

 - For lanaguages where the end tag is not included in the fold range (like latex), this package will be confused when the foldNavMatch is activated at the end tag.

-- I don't know how to identify the fold range (I thought there should be something in the API).
-Therefore now the package is using a very stupid method, which is to actually fold the code and move the cursor and see where the cursor goes.
+- I don't know how to API for identifing the fold range.
+Therefore the package is using a very stupid method, which is to actually fold the code and move the cursor around and see where the cursor goes.
 There got to be a cleaner method with better performance.

 - There should be several sensible options
   - to select whole line instead of just moving to the beginning of the line